kzhao32/top_reddit/README.md

 # top_reddit

 TODO:
-create vm small instance
+1. Figure out Let's Encrypt for HTTPS.

-install and launch apache web hosting server
+2. Create HTML/CSS/JS for a single reddit post.

-use duckDNS for domain
+3. Create a React component out of the HTML/CSS/JS for the single reddit post.

-write the front end with ReactJS (https://reactjs.org/)
+* Write the front end with ReactJS (https://reactjs.org/).